gdevenyi/ansible-aehostd/README.md

 The installation differs a bit for the supported platforms:

   * Debian buster
-  * CentOS 7.7 and 8
+  * RHEL-alike systems 8+ (Red-Hat Enterprise Linux, AlmaLinux, Rocky Linux, CentOS)
-  * openSUSE Leap 15.1+ and Tumbleweed
+  * openSUSE Leap 15.2+ and Tumbleweed
-  * SLE 15SP1 or newer
+  * SLE 15SP2 or newer

 openSUSE / SLE
 --------------